tinomazorodze/tinomazorodze.com/src/content/privacy-policy.md

 # PRIVACY POLICY

-_Last updated April 28, 2023_
+_Last updated May 26, 2024_

-This privacy notice for Tech Digital Media LLC (doing business as tinomazorodze) ("tinomazorodze," "we," "us," or "our"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:
+This privacy notice for Tino Mazorodze Blog LLC (doing business as tinomazorodze.com) ("Company," "we," "us," and "our"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:
 Visit our website at https://www.tinomazorodze.com, or any website of ours that links to this privacy notice Engage with us in other related ways, including any sales, marketing, or events Questions or concerns?
 Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with our policies and practices, please do not use our Services.
 If you still have any questions or concerns, please contact us at tinomazorodze.mt@gmail.com.